pymacaron/pages/deploy.md

 S3 bucket to pass the configuration.

-In the amazon aws console, create a S3 bucket with a name of your choice
+In the amazon aws console, create a S3 bucket with a name of your choice 'DOCKER_CFG_BUCKET'.
-<DOCKER_CFG_BUCKET>.
 In this bucket, create an empty directory called 'docker'.

 ### Docker registry credentials